What began as a Licensed Practical Nursing (LPN) program in 1970, evolved into an

 Each year, Kishwaukee accepts 80 (40 per semester) students into its Nursing program.

-Kishwaukee's Nursing Program has one of the highest overall NCLEX-RN (State Board
+Kishwaukee's Nursing Program has always had one of the highest overall NCLEX-RN (State

-Examination) pass rates in Illinois and in the country.
-For 2018, Kishwaukee's overall
+Board Examination) pass rates in Illinois and in the country.
+For 2020 Kishwaukee's

-average is 90% compared with a state & national average of 88%.
+overall average is 82% compared with a state & national average of 88%.
+The Pandemic

-3 years.
-National comparison groups for degree completion is 15% in 2 years and 25%
+in 3 years.
+National comparison groups for degree completion is 15% in 2 years and

-- NCLEX Pass Rate: In 2018, the graduating class achieved a 90% first-time pass rate
+- NCLEX Pass Rate: In 2020, the graduating class achieved an 82% first-time pass rate

 on the National Council Licensure Exam for Nurses (NCLEX) nursing exam; State of Illinois